2011 WINNER – BRANDON BOYKIN (University of Georgia)

-Georgia finished the season 10-4, including ten consecutive wins to end the regular season.
-It was the longest winning streak for the Bulldogs since 1982.
+Georgia finished the season 10-4, including 10 consecutive wins to end the regular season.
+It was the longest-winning streak for the Bulldogs since 1982.
 Georgia won the SEC Eastern Division and earned a place in the school’s first SEC Championship Game since 2005, finishing the regular season 7-1 in league play.

 Boykin was chosen as the second Paul Hornung Award winner from among four finalists by a 16-member national Selection Committee comprised of sports journalists and retired NFL players.
-An additional vote came from fan voting on the Texas Roadhouse Facebook page; all votes were tabulated and scored independently by regional accounting firm Dean Dorton Allen Ford.
-On December 9, Boykin, Joe Adams (Arkansas), LaMichael James (Oregon) and Eric Page (Toledo) were named Paul Hornung Award finalists by the same selection process.
+An additional vote came from fan voting on the Texas Roadhouse Facebook page.
+On Dec.
+9, Boykin, Joe Adams (Arkansas), LaMichael James (Oregon) and Eric Page (Toledo) were named Paul Hornung Award finalists by the same selection process.

 Boykin By The Numbers